Author | Permission to Use Info | Print PDF

 - Getting help

-One Kidpower instructor, Jamiko Allen-Hercules, held a large gym full of 13-year-old boys spellbound when he told this story at a middle school:
+Kidpower instructor Jamiko Allen-Hercules once held a gym full of 13-year-old students spellbound when he told this story at their school:

 “My great friend, Mark, went out with some of his friends to visit a bar we all went to a lot.
 We must have been there maybe a thousand times before and never had any problems.
 It was a night like any other night.
 Mark had probably had a little bit too much to drink.
 When he was walking home, a man came up and demanded his wallet.
 Mark said he’d never give up his wallet.
 The man shot him, and my buddy died right there in the street.